CK1412/MongoDB/mongodb_basic.md

 > - Are one of the most impactful ways to improve query performance

 - Indexes support the efficient execution of queries in MongoDB.
-- Without indexes, MongoDB must perform a collection scan, i.e. scan every document in a collection, to select those documents that match the query statement.- If an appropriate index exists for a query, MongoDB can use the index to limit the number of documents it must inspect.
+- Without indexes, MongoDB must perform a collection scan, scan every document in a collection, to select those documents that match the query statement.
+If an appropriate index exists for a query, MongoDB can use the index to limit the number of documents it must inspect.
 - In a database – indexes is special data structure that stores a small portion of the collection's data set in an easy to traverse form.

 - **When to index?** support your queries